Network Aviation

-Network Aviation is an airline based at Perth Airport, operating regular scheduled and air charter services in support of "fly-in fly-out" mining operations throughout Western Australia.
+Network Aviation is an airline based at Perth Airport, operating regular scheduled and air charter services in support of fly-in fly-out mining operations throughout Western Australia and limited regular scheduled services interstate.
+Since 2015, Network Aviation has primarily flown under the QantasLink brand.
 In partnership with subsidiary engineering provider Network Turbine Solutions, Network Aviation operates over 50 flights a week on behalf of mining companies to facilitate crew changes at remote sites.

 History

 After assisting to establish Skippers Aviation, Lindsay Evans founded Network in 1998.
 Originally operating a mix of smaller aircraft types such as Cessna 441 Conquest IIs, Cessna 310s and Beechcraft Super King Airs, in partnership with key clients Network grew into larger types and commenced operating Embraer Brasilias in 2000 and Fokker 100s in 2008.

 In February 2011, Network Aviation was purchased by Qantas.
 Network retains its current management, employees and operating structure, with the business to be aligned with Qantas' operations, standards and processes.
 With the purchase, Qantas stated it was looking at significantly growing Network's fleet and operations.
 On taking over Network, Qantas announced that it was purchasing ten Fokker 100 aircraft for the company.

-In May 2014 Network Aviation received approval to operate three weekly services from Perth to Exmouth, Western Australia with Fokker 100s.
+In May 2014, Network Aviation received approval to operate three weekly services from Perth to Exmouth with Fokker 100s.

-In March 2015 QantasLink ceased its scheduled turboprop aircraft operations in Western Australia.
+In March 2015, QantasLink ceased its scheduled turboprop aircraft operations in Western Australia.
 Network Aviation took over services to Geraldton and some services to Exmouth.
 On 31 July 2015, Qantas announced that the Fokker 100 aircraft would be progressively repainted in QantasLink colours.

-In September 2016 Network Aviation became an affiliate member of the oneworld airline alliance.
+In September 2016, Network Aviation became an affiliate member of the Oneworld airline alliance.

+In January 2018, Network Aviation confirmed it would transfer two Airbus A320s from Jetstar for flights to and from Perth as part of the QantasLink brand.
+Network Aviation has steadily increased its use of ex-Jetstar Airbus A320s since then to a total of 19.

+In February 2023, Qantas announced an order for five mid-life Airbus A319s to increase short term capacity and support the growth of the resource sector in Western Australia for delivery from 2024.
+Qantas announced in February 2024, following a strong performance in the resources sector that four additional A319 aircraft had been purchased, bringing the total to nine.

+On 25 June 2025, Qantaslink announce that the Embraer E190 was selected as the preferred replacement for the Fokker 100 fleet, up to 14 aircraft will be sourced for targeted delivery beginning at the end of 2026.
+The retirement of the Fokker 100 will begin early with the arrival of four Airbus A320s from defunct Jetstar Asia, bring the total to 19.